 Component Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
-(2) Ø Mute light On: Computer sound is off.Off: Computer sound is on.
+(2) A Mute light On: Computer sound is off.Off: Computer sound is on.
 (3) Ą Microphone mute light On: Microphone is off.Off: Microphone is on.
-(4) Power light On: The computer is on.
+(4) ሀ Power light On: The computer is on.
 Blinking (select products only): The computer is in the Sleep state, a power-saving state.
 The computer shuts off power to the display and other unnecessary components.
 Off: Depending on your computer model, the computer is off, in Hibernation, or in Sleep.
 Hibernation is the power-saving state that uses the least amount of power.
+(5) Fn lock light On: The fn key is locked.